miloszmisiek/scandiweb-react-task/README.md

 ## **Credits**

-1. The design is based on the [scandiweb design]((https://www.figma.com/file/MSyCAqVy1UgNap0pvqH6H3/Junior-Frontend-Test-Designs-Public?node-id=0%3A1)).
+1. The design is based on the [scandiweb design](https://www.figma.com/file/MSyCAqVy1UgNap0pvqH6H3/Junior-Frontend-Test-Designs-Public?node-id=0%3A1).
-2. Spinning wheel for the data loading stage comes from: <https://em-design.medium.com/figma-design-a-loading-spinner-animation-718b7e3a7f15>
+2. Spinning wheel for the data loading stage comes from [em-design medium](https://em-design.medium.com/figma-design-a-loading-spinner-animation-718b7e3a7f15).

 [Back to contents](#contents)